johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part3.md

 #### Testing Context

-In this branch (`part3`), we provided a new project, `nestHttpApp`, to exercise the context feature.
-We'll focus a lot more on the client side, and use `nestHttpApp` extensively, in future chapters.
-For now, you can see the context by following these steps:
+In this branch (`part3`), we provided a new project, `nestHttpApp`.
+This is a simple Nest HTTP app that includes a few routes for testing our `nestMicroservice` over the Faye transporter.
+It's worth mentioning that this branch also includes a **full final version** of the `ClientFaye` subclass of `ClientProxy` &#8212; this is necessary for our `httpClientApp` to instantiate a client to be able to run `ClientProxy#send()` and `ClientProxy#emit()` calls.
+We'll actually build that `ClientFaye` component from scratch in the next two articles, but it's sitting there in this branch to help you test.
+With this in place, you can see the context by following these steps:

 1. Start up the `nestHttpApp`
     If you ran the `build.sh` script as described at the beginning of this chapter, all of this project's dependencies have been installed.
 If not, simply open a terminal in the top level `nestHttpApp` directory and run `npm install`.
 Then, start the application with `npm run start:dev`.